 Jehovah's Witnesses accept Watchtower teachings as the truth, and make important life choices based on these teachings.
 When Watchtower makes changes under the guise of "the light gets brighter" some Jehovah's Witnesses rightfully feel disappointed.
 Rather than accept responsibility for the impact of these changes, Watchtower blames the attitude of members.
 This is highlighted below regarding predictions for Armageddon, as well as decisions, such as accepting civilian service.

-The Watchtower regularly has made strong comments as to the date of Armageddon, or that it will be very soon.
-When dates have been set, and passed by without event, the Watchtower has shirked responsibility and blamed the members for their bad attitude and misunderstanding in having expectation for these dates.
-To see that the Watchtower itself built expectation for these dates, see the articles 1914, 1925, and 1975.
+Watchtower has made strong predictions for the date of Armageddon.
+When these dates passed without event, Watchtower shirked responsibility and blamed the attitude or misunderstanding of members.
+To see how adamant Watchtower had been about these dates, visit 1914, 1925, and 1975.